 - Interview Selections in Early December

-Applicants who pass the academic pre-screening selection and spoken in English test are invited to an interview conducted in English in Beijing, Chinese and Americans experts serve on the selection panel.
+Applicants who pass the academic pre-screening selection are invited to an interview conducted in English in Beijing, Chinese and Americans experts serve on the selection panel.
 Based on the recommendations made by the interview panel, the U.S. Embassy in Beijing will forward the selected candidates in January of the following year to the J. William Fulbright Foreign Scholarship Board (FSB) in Washington D.C. for final approval.
 The result of the final selections will come out in March each year.

 If you have any questions regarding the application, please email us ChinaFulbright@state.gov